hajarzaid/hajarzaid.github.io/blogs/blog2.md

 In other words, activity can reorganize internally, but only within directions that do not influence the readout.
 The constraint is geometric, not static.

 ---
+#### Stringer et al. (2019)

+The geometry of population responses in mouse visual cortex was shown to follow a power-law structure: the variance of the $n$th principal component scaled as $1/n$.
+This decay rate was not inherited from the stimulus, but reflected an internal constraint on the population code itself.
+It was proven that if the variance spectrum decayed any more slowly, the code would no longer be smooth.
+Small changes in input could dominate the entire population response.

+> *"We proved mathematically that if the variance spectrum decayed any slower, the population code could not be smooth, allowing small changes in input to dominate population activity."*

+This imposes a Lipschitz-like constraint on the population as a whole.
+Coding smoothness is not just a desirable feature.
+It is a necessary condition for stability.
+The system can remain high-dimensional, but only if the geometry of the code suppresses sensitivity to small perturbations.

+---

 #### Kaufman et al. (2014)